albertspencer/Canyon-bike-landing/README.md

-# Canyon Bike Co — Landing Page
+# Canyon Bike Co.
+Landing Page

 What it is